Thrishalmadasu/ATM/README.md

 # ATM System Design using State Design Pattern

-This project implements a comprehensive ATM (Automated Teller Machine) system using the State Design Pattern, following SOLID principles.
+This project implements a comprehensive ATM system using the State Design Pattern, following SOLID principles.

 ## Class Diagram